datasciencemonkey/datasciencemonkey.github.io/_posts/2016-06-12-for-the-love-of-jupyter-and-sas.markdown

 * ##### [Concluding Thoughts](#thoughts)

 ##### <a name="backstory">Thoughts and Motivations</a>
-Read on if you do or even if you don't.
-Chances are you'll love what you see.

 People enjoy doing certain things as a part of their jobs.
 One such thing for an analytics professional is to be able to work with the best in class tools to deliver top-notch decision support solutions while tapping